reclaimprotocol/v2-reclaim-sdk-reactnative/README.md

   - #### `verify(options: VerifyOptions): void`

     Verifies the proof request using specified options.
 This function will use `buildHttpProviderV2ByIds` first to get requestedProofs `ProviderV2[]`.
 After that, will build ProofRequest and sign it with the help of `signProofRequest`.
 Then, it will use `requestProof` to get Linking Url to App Clip/InstantApp.
-Define event listner to receive the proof from AppClip/InstantApp and invoke callbacks accordingly.
-This function will also handle the redirection to AppClip/InstantApp.
+Define event listner to receive the proof from AppClip/InstantApp and invoke callbacks accordingly (use `registerHandlers`).
+Finally, This function will also handle the redirection to AppClip/InstantApp.

     **Parameters:**